CSStarfish/Class-Responses/July21Response.md

     ![Google Colaboratory Pair Plot](Colab_seaborn.png)

-*   Below, I have attached the seaborn plot of age along with the histogram of age from the training set.
+*   Below, I have attached the seaborn plot of the age probability density distribution along with the histogram of age from the training set.

     **Seaborn Distribution (Age):**